thricedotted/csssaas/README.md

 # CSS Selectors as a Service

+(This app is built in SvelteKit, all the text below is How To Run SvelteKit.)

+---

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: